Dan Levy's Avatar DanLevy.net

 Your AI Assistant Gave Me Shell Access

-How to secure your Local or VPS Moltbot!
+How to secure your local or VPS OpenClaw/Moltbot setup

-Moltbot’s rapid adoption revealed real security concerns: Shodan scans found 2,847 exposed instances in the first few weeks, and a security audit identified 512 issues in the codebase.
-But these problems are solvable.
-You don’t need to be a security expert—you just need to follow the right steps before you deploy.
+The project’s rapid adoption revealed real security concerns: Shodan scans found 2,847 exposed instances in the first few weeks, and a GitHub security audit issue reported 512 findings in the codebase.
+Some of that was automated scanner output and some has changed since the January 2026 rename to OpenClaw, so treat the number as a warning sign rather than a precise current vulnerability count.
+You don’t need to be a security expert—you just need to avoid publishing operator surfaces before you deploy.

 What You’re Actually Exposing